dealingwith/daniel-industries/_posts/2021-09-02-The-Radio-Keeps-Playing-All-the-Usual.md

 ---
 layout: post
 title: The Radio Keeps Playing All the Usual
-date: 2021-09-02 04:03:08
+date: 2021-09-02 04:03:08 -0500
 categories:
+ - fiction
  - 100 200-word character sketches
 ---

-"What's a 'wonderwall', anyway?"
+"What's a _wonderwall_, anyway?"

-"Wonderwall was a 1968 British psychedelic film with a soundtrack famously composed by George Harrison.
+"_Wonderwall_ was a 1968 British psychedelic film with a soundtrack famously composed by George Harrison.
 I thought you would have known that."

 "I'm more of an _All Things Must Pass_ person."